 The Murine Local Lymph Node Assay: A Test Method for Assessing the Allergic Contact Dermatitis Potential of Chemicals/Compounds: The Results of an Independent Peer Review Evaluation Coordinated by the Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM) and the National Toxicology Program Center for the Evaluation of Alternative Toxicological Methods (NICEATM)

-Letter from Dr. Kennenth Olden, Director, NIEHS, to Ms. Carol Browner, Administrator, U.S. EPA, transmitting results of the independent peer review evaluation of the LLNA (sent February 16, 1999)
+Letter from Dr. Kenneth Olden, Director, NIEHS, to Ms. Carol Browner, Administrator, U.S. EPA, transmitting results of the independent peer review evaluation of the LLNA (sent February 16, 1999)

 Response from Dr. Steven Galson, EPA, on behalf of Ms. Browner (received October 19, 1999)